liuzihe02/salary-predictor/README.md

         └── prediction.html  # html template to be used in web application
 ```

-Open command Prompt, install `venv` and `requirements.txt` and go to given directory and then run python app.py
+* Open command Prompt, install `venv` and `requirements.txt` and go to given directory and then run python app.py
+* Note that `procfile` is important for Heroku
+* use `heroku ps:scale web=0` to shut down dynos or `heroku ps:scale web=1` to reactivate dynos